What Credit Score Is Needed to Buy a House With No Money Down?

 A lease-purchase agreement, also called rent-to-own or lease-to-own, will mean that you start off renting the property and will have the option to buy it after a certain period of time.
 You may need to pay a fee, and often a sales price is agreed on while you’re renting.
 A portion of your rent payment usually goes toward the purchase price, serving as a down payment.

 Negotiating for closing credits might require you to make a down payment, but an agreement with the seller to cover some of your closing costs will reduce your overall spending.
-This can be challenging when the majority of the U.S. real estate market currently favors sellers, but the strategy may work with fixer-upper properties or if the inspection comes back with significant issues.
+This can be challenging when so much of the U.S. real estate market currently favors sellers, but the strategy may work with fixer-upper properties or if the inspection comes back with significant issues.

 First-Time Homebuyer Loans With a Low Down Payment

-Not all homebuyers will qualify for a home loan with no down payment.
-Here are some alternative options that require smaller down payment amounts.
+Not all homebuyers will qualify for a home loan with no down payment, so it’s worth your time to explore these low-down-payment mortgage options as well.

 Conventional mortgages Some mortgage lenders allow qualified first-time homebuyers of any income level to obtain a conventional home loan with just 3.5% down.
 Conventional loans typically require a credit score of at least 620.

 FHA loans: These aren’t designed for first-time homebuyers, and you don’t need to worry about meeting income limits.
-With an FHA loan, you can qualify for a low 3.5% down payment if your credit score is 580 or higher.
+As noted above, with an FHA loan, you can qualify for a low 3.5% down payment if your credit score is 580 or higher.
+A score between 500 and 579 will require 10% down.

 How to Find the Best No-Down-Payment Mortgage Lenders